Educational Requirements

 Minimum Education:

-- Typically, a high school diploma (10th pass) is the minimum requirement.
+- Generally, a high school diploma (10th pass) is the minimum requirement.

 - Some employers may prefer candidates with a 12th pass, especially in science or vocational streams.